-It is an indignity for men to be led with surmises

-and probabilities, and so to pass a rash judgment

-upon persons and things: oftentimes falsehood hath a fairer gloss of probability than truth; and vices go masked under the appearance of virtue, whereupon seeming likeness breeds a mistake of one thing for another; and Satan oftentimes casts a mist before our imagination, that so we might have a misshapen conceit of things; by a spirit of illusion he makes worldly things appear bigger to us, and spiritual things less than indeed they are; and so by sophisticating of things our affections come to be misled.
-Imagination is the womb, and Satan the father of all monstrous conceptions and disordered lusts, which are well called deceitful lusts, Eph. iv.
-22; and lusts of ignorance 1 Tim. vi.
+It is an indignity for men to be led with surmises and probabilities, and so to pass a rash judgment upon persons and things.
+Oftentimes falsehood hath a fairer gloss of probability than truth; and vices go masked under the appearance of virtue, whereupon seeming likeness-similitudo mater errorum-breeds a mistake of one thing for another; and Satan oftentimes casts a mist before our imagination, that so we might have a misshapen conceit of things.
+By a spirit of illusion he makes worldly things appear bigger to us, and spiritual things lesser than indeed they are; and so by sophisticating of things our affections come to be misled.
+Imagination is the womb, and Satan the father of all monstrous conceptions and disordered lusts, which are well called deceifful lusts, Eph. iv.
+22, and lusts of ignorance, 1 Tim. vi.
 9, foolish and noisome lusts, because they both spring from error and folly, and lead unto it.

-We see even in religion itself, how the world, together with the help of the God of the world, is led away, if not to worship images, yet to worship the image of their own fancy; and where the truth is most professed, yet people are prone to fancy to themselves such a breadth of religion, as will altogether leave them comfortless, when things shall appear in their true colours; they will conceit to embrace truth without hatred of the world, and Christ without his cross, and a godly life without persecutions, they would pull a rose without pricks; which though it may stand with their own base ends for a while, yet will not hold out in times of change when sickness of body and trouble of mind shall come; empty conceits are too weak to encounter with real griefs.
+We see, even in religion itself, how the world, together with the help of 'the god of the world,' 2 Cor. iv.
+4, is led away, if not to worship images, yet to worship the image of their own fancy.
+And where the truth is most professed, yet people are prone to fancy to themselves such a breadth of religion as will altogether leave them comfortless when things shall appear in their true colours.
+They will conceit to embrace truth without hatred of the world, and Christ without his cross, and a godly life without persecutions.
+They would pull a rose without pricks.
+Which, though it may stand with their own base ends for a while, yet will not hold out in times of change, when sickness of body and trouble of mind shall come.
+Empty conceits are too weak to encounter with real griefs.

 Some think orthodox and right opinions to be a plea for a loose life, whereas there is no ill course of life but springs from some false opinion.
-God will not only call us to an account how we have believed, disputed, and reasoned, &c. but how we have lived.
-Our care therefore should be to build our profession not on seeming appearances, but upon sound grounds, that the gates of hell cannot prevail against.
-The hearts of many are so vain, that they delight to be blown up with flattery, because they would have their imaginations pleased (yea, even when they cannot but know themselves abused) and are grieved to have their windy bladder pricked, and so to be put out of their conceited happiness.
-Others out of a tediousness in serious and settled thoughts entertain every thing as it is offered to them at the first blush, and suffer their imaginations to carry them presently thereunto without further judging of it: the will naturally loves variety and change, and our imagination doth it service herein, as not delighting to fix long upon any thing; hereupon men are contented both in religion, and in common life to be misled with prejudices upon shallow grounds: whence it is that the best things and persons suffer much in the most of things and persons suffer much in the world, the power and practice of religion is hated under odious names, and so condemned before it is understood; whence we see a necessity of getting spiritual eye-salve, for without true knowledge the heart cannot be good, Prov. xix.
+God will not only call us to account how we have believed, disputed, and reasoned, &c., but how we have lived.
+Our care, therefore, should be to build our profession, not on seeming appearances, but upon sound grounds, that the gates of hell cannot prevail against.
+The hearts of many are so vain that they delight to be blown up with flattery, because they would have their imaginations pleased, yea, even when they cannot but know themselves abused, and are grieved to have their windy bladder pricked. and so to be put out of their conceited happiness.
+Others, out of a tediousness in serious and settled thoughts, entertain everything as it is offered to them at the first blush, and suffer their imaginations to carry them presently thereunto without further judging of it.
+The will naturally loves variety and change, and our imagination doth it service herein, as not delighting to fix long upon anything.
+Hereupon men are contented, both in religion and in common life, to be misled with prejudices upon shallow grounds; whence it is that the best things and persons suffer much in the world.
+The power and practice of religion is hated under odious names, and so condemned before it is understood; whence we see a necessity of getting spiritual eye-salve, for without true knowledge the heart cannot be good, Prov. xix.
 2.